-The Mine, we found, was a series of cliffs and treadmills flowing over flowing lava, and combined with Spencer this raises some serious questions about how the average person pictures mining in this world.
+The Mine wasn’t much of a traditional mine.
+It was actually a series of cliffs and treadmills flowing over flowing lava, and combined with Spencer this raises some serious questions about how the average person pictures mining in this world.
 Actually, the Mine brought up a mental picture of the first dungeon in Soul Blazer, a fellow 1992 game where the treadmills are over flowing water.
-Frankly, the background animation in Soul Blazer was a lot better, even though Soul Blazer’s animations are generally awful, but it’s not as though MQ’s animations were better.
+Frankly, the background animation in Soul Blazer was a lot better.
+That’s unusual, because Soul Blazer’s animations are generally awful, but it’s not as though MQ’s animations were much better.
 I mean, a turn-based game like Mystic Quest has only a half-dozen animations to begin with!
 The Mine also had a series of one-way pulley systems that put you in a bucket and dumped you at the bottom.
-They were probably meant to be used with a helper to lift ore, so it was nice to see a little verisimilitude from this Mine with no exposed rock to mine, all three feet from exposed magma.
+They were probably meant to be used with a helper to lift ore, so it was nice to see a little verisimilitude from this Mine with no exposed rock to mine, all three feet from exposed magma.6 b6b

 For reasons I don’t quite recall, Kyle fought some of the enemies in this section with the Cat Claw, poisoning a Skeleton at one point, which was hilarious.
 Perhaps he was channeling some lost memory, as the Mine actually holds the second claw weapon, the Charm Claw, which could also cause Confusion, Sleep and Blind, but we didn’t realize it was there until after we had cleared the boss.
 That boss was a “Jinn,” which we attacked with the Mega Grenades.
 The poor thing didn’t really have a chance, even if it did have group attacks to use on us in turn.
 Our characters had actually been faster than all the bosses lately (probably going back to Squidite, but that’s a guess).
 This made them fairly easy to beat, as we could Cure any damage they caused in the previous turn before they could ever capitalize.
 It’s no wonder most games introduce more randomness in turn order!